My Astrophotography

 ***PLEASE NOTE: Each of these images is the first in a gallery.
 If you click the arrows or click on the thumbnails below you’ll see there are dozens more.***

-I’m just moving into my fifth year of astrophotography.
+I’m just wrapping up my fifth year of astrophotography.
 I’ve learned a lot, and have a long way left to go.
 Here are my favorites of the celestial objects I have managed to capture so far.
 I will update this page as the hobby progresses.

 Just click the arrows to move from one slide to the next.
 If you hover your cursor over the photo, a caption will identify what you’re seeing.